chandantiwari/mindmeld/README.txt

 -- ENTP has Ne and Ti whereas INTP is Ti and Ne.
 We did not put much emphasis on predicting introversion or extroversion.

-This way prediction becomes, and using functions, instead of letters is much more in line with the logic of MBTI.
+This way prediction of using functions, instead of letters is much more in line with the logic of MBTI.
 Functions are at the core of the character make-up, not the individual letters.

 Another point: since we are making an MBTI prediction for a single day (which is a birthday), it's important to list options.
 Predicting only